CSA-BEG/Crypticus-Ambiguous/README.txt

 Second is damage
 Third is how many FRAMES between attacks (game at 30 FPS) Image should have same name as text file

-All files should be in the same folder as the python program.